cjstoddard/PicoCalc-uf2/Luckfox-Lyra/Known-working-programs.md

 >
 > make

-Once this is done, copy the joe-4.6 folder to your SDcard, then put it in your PicoCalc, boot it up, then navigate to the folder and run "sudo make install", and all should work.
+Once this is done, copy the joe-4.6 folder to your SDcard, or transfer it over using scp, then navigate to the folder and run "sudo make install", and all should work.

 ====================

 MMBasic for Linux (Basic interpreter)

 Compiles on the Raspberry Pi Zero.
+This takes a while to build, go have lunch or watch a movie while this builds.

 > git clone --recursive https://github.com/thwill1000/mmb4l.git
 >